Using an Employer of Record in South Africa

 - Helping you stay compliant as per the Basic Conditions of Employment Act and other labor laws

-- Handling payroll and employee benefits like leave, bonuses, and health insurance
+- Handling payroll and facilitating employee benefits like leave and bonuses

 - Managing employment termination and severance processes when needed

-Partnering with an EOR in South Africa is convenient for companies wanting to hire quickly and avoid registering as a legal entity.
-It enables businesses to enter the market quickly, mitigate compliance risks, and accurately manage employee payments and benefits.
+Partnering with an EOR in South Africa may be convenient for companies wanting to hire quickly and avoid registering as a legal entity.
+It may help businesses to enter the market quickly, mitigate compliance risks, and manage employee payments and benefits.

 How to onboard employees in South Africa